PrEP Fact Sheet

 Please note that at the current time access to PrEP in Hong Kong is not provided through the public health system.
-Later in the information sheet you can find information about accessing PrEP through a private doctor or by going to the Thai Red Cross.
+Later in the information sheet you can find information about accessing PrEP through My PrEP by AIDS Concern, a private doctor or by going to the Thai Red Cross.

 Please note that the effectiveness of PrEP is highly contingent on the degree of drug adherence of the user.
 One needs to adhere strictly to the drug regimen to reduce the risk of acquiring HIV.